ozimos/portfolio/src/content/about.md

 ---
 section: about
 title: Hi There!
-description: I am interested in broadening my technological toolset and finding the simplest solution to a problem by using the right tools.
+description: I help businesses thrive by finding the simplest solution to a problem using the right tools.
+I am constantly broadening my technological toolset.
 action: Hire Me
 ---